PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 producer/consumer edges through a fixed passthrough family to a Conv boundary.
 Neither query mutates ModelIR or emits source, keeping graph inspection out of both the monolithic exporter and the source-rewrite module.
+The same owner stores the writer's shared `ModelIRGraphIndex` in the native codegen cache.
+Producer queries use `ModelIRGraphIndex.producer()` directly, and expected Conv2D channel discovery enumerates only the indexed Conv2D family.
+No detached producer-to-operator table or repeated all-operator scan is created during writer preparation.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are